Guild Wars 2 Necromancer Guide, Build - Different GW2 Necro Playstyles!

 Reaper Greatsword DPS

 The Reaper elite specialization can turn Necromancer into a powerful melee damage dealer.
 Getting the most out of Reaper’s Shroud is the key to pulling off this build.
-It’s another setup that’s mostly useful for open world.
+It’s another setup that’s mostly useful for an open world.
 It’s a completely unique take on Necromancer, compared to what this class usually does in other games.

-Reaper tree is crucial here, as it provides access to greatswords, the more powerful transformation and shouts.
+Reaper tree is crucial here, as it provides access to greatswords, the more powerful transformation, and shouts.
 Spite traits again provide a lot of damage and inflict vulnerability, Soul Reaping helps with Life Force and extra damage and crits.
 Reaper major traits bring out even more critical hits and enhances their damage.
 It’s all combined with the inherent power and survivability of Reaper’s Shroud.
 It’s basically one of the most powerful open world builds in the game!
 It definitely falls off in the endgame content, where versatility is not as useful and the damage level starts to be lacking.
-That being said, this build can definitely be adjusted to serve as power DPS for dungeons and fractals.
+That being said, this build can definitely be adjusted to serve as a power DPS for dungeons and fractals.

 As you can see, a huge portion of Necromancer’s power is placed into the two elite specializations.
 In general, it’s often the case with many Guild Wars 2 classes.
-However, some of them have much more good options with the core content only.
-If you’re not interested in playing Necromancer, the other GW2 classes are: Elementalist, Mesmer, Warrior, Guardian, Revenant, Thief, Ranger and Engineer.
+However, some of them have many more good options with the core content only.
+If you’re not interested in playing Necromancer, the other GW2 classes are Elementalist, Mesmer, Warrior, Guardian, Revenant, Thief, Ranger and Engineer.
 Feel free to check out our guides for each one of them!